Stochastic-Field-Simulations/SFS/README.md

 ### Add as submodule

 You can use this for project by adding it as a submodlue.
-Create 'project/' run 'git submodule add https.github.com/martkjh/SFS'.
+Create `project/` run `git submodule add https.github.com/martkjh/SFS`.
-Then, in julia just run '] activate SFS' and you can now use everything from SFS!
+Then, in julia REPL just run `] activate SFS` and `include("SFS/src/jl/integrators.jl")`.
+You can now use everything from SFS!